GulumseKadin/CommunityBlogApp/README.md

 # CommunityBlogApp
 ### !!!!
 IMPORTANT !!!!
-If u want to work, You must enable ur specific firebase and google.service.json file..
+If u want to run this app, You must enable ur specific firebase and google.service.json file..
 Sorry for the quality of the pictures

 ![CommunityBlogApp1](https://user-images.githubusercontent.com/28591504/65019041-1b887d00-d933-11e9-8434-1b45124f2f8a.png)